enormandeau/stacks_workflow/README.md

  - In the **MANUAL.html** file found in the base directory of **stacks_workflow**
  - In the **README.md** file, also found in the base directory of **stacks_workflow**

 The online and **MANUAL.html** versions are especially nicelly formatted.
 We suggest that you use them rather than using the README.md file directly.
-Using the text version is more likely to lead to errors because of the risk of involuntarily modifying some of the commands.
+Using the text version is more likely to lead to errors since it is easy to involuntarily modify some of the commands without noticing.

 ## Licence
 The Stacks_workflow is licensed under the GPL3 license.
 See the LICENCE file for more details.